eyadgad/CS3357_A2/README.md

 ## Contact

-If you encounter any issues or have questions, please contact [Your Name] at [your_email@example.com].
+If you encounter any issues or have questions, please contact me at egad@uwo.ca
 ```

-Replace `[Your Name]` and `[your_email@example.com]` with your name and email address for inquiries related to the assignment.

-Make sure to include this updated README in your GitHub repository for clear instructions and information about your assignment.